JaneWetherholt/GameOfLife/src/README.md

 I decided it would be better to have the user input validated in real time than at the end of the game.
 It makes more sense to validate the input before you build the GameBoard rather than waiting all the way until the end to do it.

+## Extra Features
+There were some extra feature that were outlined as optional.
+I decided to focus on supporting a grid of any size, since my original solution was already written to do that.
+However, this meant I needed to be aware of some edge cases, like a user putting in 0 rows and 0 columns, or even 1 row and 1 column.
+I decided that this extra feature would start at a minimum of 2 for each, since the logic presupposed that there were cells and neighbors to evaluate in the first place.

+An additional feature I would like to add is the ability to loop through states, but I was simply running out of time.
+I'd also like to design a fancier user interface that perhaps provides a more visually pleasing version of the game, perhaps showing the cells populate; then when the new state is printed, have a nice visual transition between the old board and the new board.

 ## Application Tech and Installation